Email Personalization: A Guide to Higher Opens & Engagement

 With all this information gathered and organized, you get a 360-degree profile of each of your customers, or a single customer view, which can then be used as the cornerstone of your marketing strategy.

-Because when you connect all your marketing efforts with your CDP at the center of it all, you position your brand to be a customer-centric business — a step that is absolutely essential for personalized marketing tactics, including your email campaigns.
+Because when you connect all your marketing efforts with your CDP at the center of it all, you position your brand to be a customer-centric business.
+That step is essential for personalized marketing tactics, including your email campaigns.

 a chart mapping out the difference between a customer-centric approach and a channel-centric approach to marketing.